Geramy/blocks-cpp/README.md

 If someone wants to continue my work they may fork and send PRs.

+## I have used this on my linux system it was lots of fun.
+I ended up having to chroot like it said and everything else but you need to be careful to mount the boot partition if using EFI to /boot/efi and not anything else and then as long as the UUID of the partition is the same as the old one you wont need to worry about NVRAM when you update FSTAB make sure to use the /dev/mapper/ vg path instead.

 ## Description

 Conversion tools for block devices.